oliver-graf/coreworkshop-CH/lab4_vm_managment/lab4_vm_managment.rst

 Lab 4
 ========

-Exercise 1: Uploading an Image
+Exercise 1: Uploading an Image (Optional)
 ------------------------------

         **Group Exercise**

-    In this exercise you will upload ISO images for Windows Server 2012 R2, CentOS7 and Nutanix VirtIO.
+    In this exercise you will upload ISO images for Windows Server 2016, CentOS7 and Nutanix VirtIO.

 **1**.
 Log on to your cluster’s Prism UI as the **admin** user.